Michael-F-Ellis/tbon/README.md

 ## Contributing
 All suggestions and questions are welcome.
 I'd especially welcome help putting together a good setup.py to make it easy to put tbon on PyPi.
 As this is my first serious attempt at writing a parser, I'd also welcome suggestions for improving what I presently have (though it seems to be working rather well at the moment).
 See the issues section for more ideas.

+## Oh, and one more thing ...
+I'd love to be able to include clickable links to MIDI files for the examples but GitHub doesn't support linking to them in comments and README files.
+They tell me that hearing requests from more people would increase the chance they'll get around to adding MIDI files to the many filetypes they already support.
+So please send a note to support@github.com asking them to make it so.
+Thanks!